 Chesley Meadows Preserve.
 This 153 acre preserve was created in late 2015 and expanded in March 2017.
 The preserve includes more than a half mile of Runaround Pond shoreline along with a stream, open marsh, beaver lodges, and forested riparian zones.
 The trust prioritized the property due to the wild shoreline, mapped deer yards, and significant wading bird and waterfowl habitat.
 The preserve hosts a snowmobile trail and is popular for its pond frontage, its hunting, neighborhood equestrian use and snowshoeing.
 There are no developed or marked trails.
 Parking is available at the town recreation area, and also parking is available for two cars at a small turnout at the intersection of Davis Road & Chesley Hill Road; look for the blue Chesley Meadows Preserve sign at the intersection.
 A November 2015 article in the Tri-Town Weekly describes the first acquisitions.
 An April 2017 article in The Times Record describes the most recent acquisition.
 Funding sources included private donors and the Casco Bay Estuary Partnership.

 Runaround Pond Recreation Area.
 This popular spot includes 133 acres managed by the Town of Durham for paddling, fishing, skating, and many other adventures.
 The recreation area also protects and provides limited access (downstream) to the uppermost reaches of Chandler Brook (Middle Branch of the Royal River), stocked for trout.
-New signs, bridges, kiosks, and other minor capital improvements in 2017 are funded by the Maine Outdoor Heritage Fund and the Royal River Conservation Trust.
+The recreation area has a toilet, picnic tables, hand-carry launch, and more.
+New signs, bridges, kiosks, and other minor capital improvements in 2017 are funded by the Maine Outdoor Heritage Fund and the Royal River Conservation Trust along with the Town of Durham.

 Runaround Pond has a rich history, including as a location for several works of the author Stephen King, who spent most of his childhood living on Runaround Pond Road.
 This document describes the historic, community, and literary context of Runaround Pond and its conservation lands.